MicrosoftDX/MB-ForensicWatermark/MB-ForensicWatermark/readme.md

 #### Logic Apps UnifiedProcess
-This orchestration process to generate a Azure Media Services watermarked asset copy.
+This orchestration process generate a Azure Media Services watermarked asset copy.

+To deploy this Logic Apps you need to use ARM template  file <a href="https://github.com/MicrosoftDX/MB-ForensicWatermark/blob/master/MB-ForensicWatermark/WaterMarking/UnifiedProcess.json" target="_blank">**UnifiedProcess.json**</a> on same resource group that you used on first step.

-The process configuration is on *UnifiedProcess.parameters* file, and it include
+The process configuration is on **UnifiedProcess.parameters** file, and it include
 * **yourapp**: sub domain of your Azure function URL.
 For example, on if this is your Function URL https://functionapp666.azurewebsites.net/ yourapp value has to be **functionapp666**
 * **HostKeys**: It is Azure Function Host Key created on Function deployment step.

 ### Test Deployment